 || The training system is designed to meet the requirements for unit training at Air Support Operations Squadrons (ASOS) and Special Tactics Squadrons (STS) and is accredited for type 1, 2, 3 controls for both day and night, and for laser target designation with a simulated military laser device by the US Joint Fire Support Executive Steering Committee (JFS ESC) Memorandum of Agreement (MOA) and the NATO Standardization Agreement (STANAG); the system meets or exceeds current STANAG standards.

-Continued AAJTS deliveries follow QuantaDyn's fulfillment of the original production contract in 2014-2016 for installation of 21 AAJTS / AJTS across the U.S. Installations include Nellis AFB JTAC Schoolhouse, Peoria Air National Guard Base, Hurlburt Field, Joint Base Lewis-McChord, Fort Indiantown Gap, Gowen Field, Boise, Will Rogers Air National Guard Base in Oklahoma City, Savannah Air National Guard Base, Hulman Field at Terre Haute International Airport, Randolph AFB, Camp Murray in Tacoma, WA, New London Air National Guard Base, NC, Ellington Field in Houston, TX, Atlantic City Air National Guard Base, Joint Air Base San Antonio, TX, and Hancock Field in Syracuse, NY, and Key Field, Meridian, MS.
+Continued AAJTS deliveries follow QuantaDyn's fulfillment of the original production contract in 2014-2016 for installation of 21 AAJTS / AJTS across the U.S. Installations include Nellis AFB JTAC Schoolhouse, Peoria Air National Guard Base, Hurlburt Field, Joint Base Lewis-McChord, Fort Indiantown Gap, Gowen Field, Boise, Will Rogers Air National Guard Base in Oklahoma City, Savannah Air National Guard Base, Hulman Field at Terre Haute International Airport, Randolph AFB, Camp Murray in Tacoma, WA, New London Air National Guard Base, NC, Ellington Field in Houston, TX, Atlantic City Air National Guard Base, Joint Air Base San Antonio, TX, Hancock Field in Syracuse, NY, and Key Field, Meridian, MS.